Can You Potty Train a Cockatiel? Effective Tips & Tricks

 A cockatiel’s droppings aren’t just a pile of waste, as they can tell you a lot about the health of your bird.
 For example, the color, consistency, and distribution of your pet’s feces can tell you if your cockatiel is healthy, suffering from a disease, or dealing with a parasite infestation.

-Once you’ve had your cockatiel for some time, you’ll learn what its normal droppings look like.
+Once you’ve had your cockatiel for some time, you’ll learn what their normal droppings look like.
 Any deviation from the norm is abnormal; if the waste remains abnormal for longer than a day, a visit to the vet is in order.
 Abnormal droppings can look like:

 - An increase or decrease or increase in droppings